Introduction to Presentment for Acceptance

 Presentment is a type of demand by which a negotiable instrument’s holder can do something based on the directives of the same.
 It is a form of showing the instrument to the drawee, maker, or acceptor for acceptance and sight or payment.
 The Negotiable Instrument Act 1881– presentment for acceptance can help you understand this concept with proper elaboration and discernment.
-The entire procedure of the presentment of negotiable instrument has been outlined for ease of understanding of presentment for acceptance.
+The entire procedure of the presentation of negotiable instruments has been outlined for ease of understanding of presentment for acceptance.

 After sight, if a bill of exchange is payable and there is no time or place specified for presentment, make sure to be presented to the drawee for further acceptance.
 After a relevant and reasonable search, if possible, the person who is entitled to the demand acceptance can appear within a reasonable time only after it is drawn.
 In general, in such a presentment, no parties stand liable to the person making a claim.
 If the drawee in case of need cannot be found after reasonable search, the bill stands dishonoured.

-Also, a promissory note is applicable in terms of acceptor for honour.
+Also, a promissory note is applicable in terms of the acceptor for the honour.
 It is payable after a specific period of sight and hence, must be presented to the maker for sight.
 This is possible only if he or she is found after a reasonable search, by the person who is entitled to the demand payment.
-Cheques, promissory notes, and bills of exchange must be presented for the payment.
+Cheques, promissory notes, and bills of exchange must be presented for payment.

-When a bill of exchange has been protested or noted for non-acceptance due to various reasons, and on the hand, a person accepts it with supra protest for honor on behalf of the drawer or even a person endorsed, he or she is known as the acceptor for honour.
+When a bill of exchange has been protested or noted for non-acceptance due to various reasons, and on the other hand, a person accepts it with supra protest for honour on behalf of the drawer or even a person endorsed, he or she is known as the acceptor for the honour.
 To make it simpler, when a third party like a bank, releases payment for a bill of exchange due to the nonpayment from a buyer (because the buyer refused the acceptance of delivery or simply didn’t want to pay the money), this is known as acceptance for the honour.

 This means when a holder of a particular bill presents the same to a drawee for accepting the bill, and the person denies receiving the bill, it is known as a dishonoured bill, and the drawee in case of need should deal with a protested bill for dishonour.
 In the same situation, if a third person wishes to accept the bill for honour of the indorser or drawee, he or she becomes the acceptor for the honour.

 There are only some types of bills of exchange that require the terms of acceptance.
 A bill is only accepted when the drawee signifies his or her consent with an authorized signature on the instrument over the order of the drawer and wishes to pay the due bills.
-Under the law of the presentment of negotiable instrument, the drawee in case of need has no liability until the bill is accepted.
+Under the law of the presentment of negotiable instruments, the drawee in case of need has no liability until the bill is accepted.
 Therefore, the person has to signify the acceptance by providing a valid signature on the bill.

 The drawee should sign the bill through an authorized agent or on his own.
 The person becomes liable only after the acceptance of the bill and not before it.
 The prevention of liability is imposed as the person is yet not a party of the instrument.